DEmmons/rs-instance-jumpstart/README.md

 and Linux), which simply contain the command to run this app in Java.
 To 'install', you'll just need to download these files and put them in a folder you can get to later.

+As long as you have a recent version of Java installed, you should be able to simply run RSInstanceJumpstart.jar directly.
+If not, there are a few more methods you can try.
 To run the app in Windows, double-click or otherwise run rs-instance-jumpstart.bat.
 For Mac and Linux, run rs-instance-jumpstart.sh instead.
-You can also run it from a command line with this command: java -jar RSInstanceJumpstart.jar
+You can also run it from a command line with this command:

+java -jar RSInstanceJumpstart.jar

 The app will simply prompt for your Rackspace username and API key, and use these to authenticate